-Each year students may apply for TrueBlue Lead, a leadership development program.
-This program waives up to 18 credit hours of tuition each term or allows for a cash stipend.
-This award is based on scholarship, leadership, and community service involvement, with students selected via an interview process.
-Students should contact Student Life for criteria and application information.
+TrueBlue Lead is a leadership development program based on scholarship, leadership, and community service involvement, with students selected via an interview process.
+This program provides the recipient with a tuition waiver.
+Students should complete the online application at https://tulsacc.academicworks.com.
 Students are required to complete six credit hours in the fall to maintain eligibility in the spring.